 “I want a divorce.”
 These are words that no spouse wants to hear – even if things aren’t exactly peachy at home.
 But when you utter these four little words to a narcissist, you may not be prepared for the storm that you unleash.
 And for many spouses who are married to a narcissist, they avoid even bringing up the topic for fear of the unknown.
-How will he handle divorce?
+How will she handle divorce?
 What will her reaction be?

 To say that a narcissist doesn’t handle divorce well is an understatement.

 When asking for a divorce, a narcissist’s first reaction, because everything is about them, will likely be “how can you do this to me?” or “why are you abandoning me?”
-They are in utter disbelief that they have made you unhappy, and that you are turning their life upside down.
+They are in utter disbelief that they have made you unhappy and that you are turning their life upside down.

 Because narcissists are unable to take responsibility for their own actions, they will blame you for the current state of the relationship and the divorce.
-In fact, their immediate reaction to the divorce may be to blame you and/or the children for their shortcomings.
+In fact, their immediate reaction to the divorce may be to blame you and/or the children for their perceived shortcomings.

-The divorce itself will be an uphill battle because a narcissist must always be right.
-A narcissist will fight you on child support, property division and alimony.
+The narcissistic divorce itself will be an uphill battle because a narcissist must always be right.
+A narcissist will fight you on child support, property division, and alimony.
 It’s not uncommon for them to try and hide assets and income, too.
-All the while, the charm and likeability of a narcissist may keep others, like the judge, from seeing his true nature.
-After all, it probably took years for him to show this side to you.
+All the while, the charm, and likeability of a narcissist may keep others, like the judge, from seeing her true nature.
+After all, it probably took years for her to show this side to you.